gezero/sheriff/README.md

 * public: 034d6c013aa68cd2e0a7c247eef627586481c35eb00c7f2e1698d6a054059e0b52
 * private: f66641a724879c43444a6ea8aab5da9fd58d5cbffdbf22bbc0ceefc2626cb0c9

-You can then send request for a new address by sending post request on to the running server on the /rest/addresses url with the Json content similar to this one:
+You can then send request for a new address by sending POST request on to the running server on the /rest/addresses url with the Json content similar to this one:

     {